silvhua/exercise-snack/README.md

 --- | ---
 Tablet/desktop layout | Currently, the app is optimized for mobile view.
 A more responsive layout will be implemented.
 Set up page | Presented upon sign up.
 Includes a questionnaire.
-Swap exercise | The user will be able to swap to a different exercise if they don't prefer the one that is presented.
 Additional filtering options | See [Future Filtering options below](#future-filtering-options) My exercises page | Shows the history of exercises completed by that user along with summary statistics Exercise log | Shows the user’s training history in reverse chronological order.
 Includes all details for each activity.
 Includes filters for each exercise and movement category.